PeterAfN/ClipboardHelperRegEx/README.md

 - No new features are been developed at this point.
 - Bugs are fixed.

-## This project includes code from these projects:
+## This program uses code from these projects:

 - [AdysTech.CredentialManager](https://github.com/AdysTech/CredentialManager) Version 1.9.1 [MIT License](https://github.com/AdysTech/CredentialManager/blob/master/License.md)